 A remote control was the most requested addition to the previous incarnation, so Google has introduced a voice-enabled one for those who would also like to search for content with the help of Google Assistant.

 The Chromecast with Google TV is an evolution of the Chromecast Ultra that it replaces.
-The disc-shaped casework has been flattened out into a more oval shape, and is now available in a choice of Snow (white), Sunrise (pink) or Sky (blue) with matching coloured remote.
-You are likely to use this more than the device itself, which will probably be hanging from an HDMI port on the back of your TV.
+The disc-shaped casework has been flattened out into a more oval shape, and is now available in a choice of Snow (white), Sunrise (pink) or Sky (blue) with a matching coloured remote.

 The all-new voice remote is not much bigger than your palm and sits beautifully in the hand.
 There are shortcut buttons for Netflix and YouTube and to activate the Google Assistant voice search too.
 Tasteful, discreet and nicely tactile must have been the design notes on this one.